nicolasgrosfort/head-md-oracle-of-suits/code/readme.md

 # Code

-This folder contains code experiments for the "Head-MD: Oracle of Suits" course.
+This folder contains code experiments for the `Oracle of Suits` project.

 ## Folder Structure